 The primary focus of BPR is to modify the processes to eventually benefit customers.

-Visualisation for End Process and Benchmarking
+Visualization for End Process and Benchmarking

-The benefits of BPR can be achieved if the company is able to visualize and benchmark their expectations.
+The benefits of BPR can be achieved if the company is able to visualize and benchmark its expectations.
 The company should be able to foresee what they would want their end process to be like.

 Business Process Mapping

 A company should have a detailed understanding of its current business processes.
 This will enable the entity to reach its desired result.

 On gaining knowledge on the tools utilized for BPR, now we’ll see the steps to go ahead with the same.